yaron-shamul/SPTH/README.md

 - Asynchronously get the data from the Api

 # Credits
-Thanks to @LidorDublin for giving me the idea for this fun project
+Thanks to [Lidor Dublin](https://github.com/LidorDublin/) for giving me the idea for this fun project

 Last-but-not-least: Thanks to [Israel Railways](https://www.rail.co.il/en) for being slow enough for me to be able to code when commuting

 ###### Note: Any CRs and options to add are welcome!